Paleo is all the rage.

 As the 80s and 90s rolled on by, America was gripped in fat-phobia.
 By the time I graduated from Purdue Univ.
 (Indiana) in 1990, I was eating fat-free everything.
 So were most of my peers.
 Yet the student body was literally getting bigger.

 Why were we getting fatter?
-Why wasn’t heart disease over?
+Why wasn’t poor heart health fixed?

 Strangely, people I met in rural parts of the world – Chiang Mai (Thailand), Zaragoza (Spain), and Beni (Bolivia), who weren’t on fat-free diets – were all thin and relatively healthy.